IT chief at Bangladesh Coca-Cola unit arrested as Islamic State suspect

 In a statement, the subsidiary said it was aware of media reports that the employee, whom it named as Aminul Islam Baig, had been arrested.
 “We will fully cooperate with the law enforcement agencies as required,” it said.

-“We can confirm Mr. Md Aminul Islam Baig is an employee of IBPL,” a Coca-Cola spokesman said by email.
-“We are cooperating fully ... with the law enforcement agencies on this matter.”

-Alam said the suspects had confessed to having persuaded at least 25 students to join Islamic State, the militant group that has captured swathes of Syria and Iraq.
+Police official Alam said the suspects had confessed to having persuaded at least 25 students to join IS, the militant group that has captured large parts of Syria and Iraq.

-At least 12 people have been arrested in Bangladesh in recent months for suspected involvement with Islamic State, and reports of its growing influence have raised fears across South Asia.
+At least 12 people have been arrested in Bangladesh in recent months for suspected involvement with IS, and reports of its growing influence have raised fears across South Asia.

 It remains unclear whether militants organizing under its name are acting on their own or as part of a centralized initiative from the Middle East.

-Bangladesh, whose population is around 90 percent Muslim, is already on alert.
-Three secular bloggers including a U.S. citizen, Avijit Roy, have been killed by radical Islamists since February.
+Bangladesh, whose population is around 90 percent Muslim, is already on alert after three secular bloggers including a U.S. citizen, Avijit Roy, were killed by radical Islamists since February.

-In a separate development on Monday, the Interior Ministry banned Ansarullah Bangla Team, a group that has claimed responsibility for the killings, as an extremist militant organization.
+In a separate development on Monday, the interior ministry banned Ansarullah Bangla Team, a group which has claimed responsibility for the killings, as an extremist militant organization.